 For example, you can say beautiful twice or thrice in a paragraph talking about your vacation packages but it sounds boring and incompetent.

 So you better use words like breathtaking, picturesque, heart-whelming, and other relevant words depending upon their meaning.

 Stories connect the best to the readers.
 That’s how it always has been!
 Humans are always driven to stories.

 When you appeal to their emotion, connect with them, entertain them or engage them, they are more than happy to give you attention.

 So, try to use the power of storytelling in your email marketing copy.

 Stories can make your brand more memorable than just any other brand they come across plenty of times over time.

-Build a brand story and reach out to your customers and prospects where they can relate with you, and your story.
+Build a brand story and reach out to your customers and prospects where they can relate to you, and your story.

-Another great way to inculcate storytelling into your brand is to feature customer testimonials in the form of the success story, which people love to hear.
+Another great way to inculcate storytelling into your brand is to feature customer testimonials in the form of a success story, which people love to hear.